John Ramage (ice hockey)

-John Ramage (born February 7, 1991) is a Canadian-American professional ice hockey defenceman currently an unrestricted free agent.
-He most recently played for Schwenninger Wild Wings of the Deutsche Eishockey Liga (DEL).
+John Ramage (born February 7, 1991) is a Canadian born-American professional ice hockey defenceman currently playing for Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL).
 Ramage was a fourth-round selection of the Calgary Flames (103rd overall) at the 2010 NHL Entry Draft.

 Ramage played four seasons of college hockey with the University of Wisconsin Badgers and has twice won a medal as a member of the American junior national team: Gold at the 2010 World Junior Ice Hockey Championships, and bronze as captain of the American junior national team that won the bronze medal at the 2011 World Junior Ice Hockey Championships.
 He turned professional in 2013 and made his NHL debut in 2015.